-- 1. Chemical inventory records - a.An inventory of all chemicals shall be maintained regularly. - b.
-The Lab Manager or his/her appointed delegate shall retain and maintain the chemical inventory. - c.A physical inventory of all chemicals listed on the inventory spreadsheet shall be performed annually. - 2.
-Inspection records - a.Safety showers and eye-washes shall be tested monthly by Chemistry Department appointed staff.
+- 1. Chemical inventory records - a.
+An inventory of all chemicals shall be maintained regularly.

+b.
+The Lab Coordinator or his/her appointed delegate shall retain and maintain the chemical inventory.

+c.
+A physical inventory of all chemicals listed on the inventory spreadsheet shall be performed annually.

+2. Inspection records

+a.
+Safety showers and eye-washes shall be tested monthly by Chemistry Department appointed staff.
 Safety equipment shall be tagged and signed by the person performing the testing.

-- b.
-The lab manager shall maintain records indicating the regular testing of safety equipment - 3.
-Training records - a.Safety training records shall be maintained by the Lab Manager for Staff and by the Department Chair for faculty (part and full time) - 4.
-Incident reports - a.Incident reports must be filled out for each incident in the Chemistry Department laboratories.
-These reports are to be maintained by the Lab Manager.
+b.
+The Lab Coordinator shall maintain records indicating the regular testing of safety equipment a.
+Safety training records shall be maintained by the Lab Coordinator for Staff and by the Department Chair for faculty (part and full time).